ingeniousambivert/Feathers-React-Starter/server/README.md

 ## Configuration

-The default configuration is generated automatically using the *Feathers Generator*.
+The default configuration is generated automatically using the *Feathers Generator*.It consists of the default host, port, pagination options, authentication options.

+After configuring the databases with the services you will have to manually add the database URIs to the `${ENVIRONMENT}.json`.

 To work in development mode.
 Add a `development.json` to `config/`.
 And add your development variables, credentials there.
-It consists of the default host, port, pagination options, authentication options.
-After configuring the database you will have to manually add the database URI to it.

 To configure the *mailer* module.
-Add the following object in the `${ENVIRONMENT}.json`
+Add the following object in the `${ENVIRONMENT}.json`.

 ```js
  {